Cox-Automotive/alks-cli/README.md

 ### `sessions open`

 `alks sessions open` Creates/resumes an ALKS session, this is the preferred way of using ALKS as it automates the underlying ALKS keys for you.
-If you don't provide an account/role you'll be prompted for the one you'd like to use.This will create your keys with the maximum life of 36 hours and automatically renew them when necessary.
+If you don't provide an account/role you'll be prompted for the one you'd like to use.This will create your keys with the maximum life and automatically renew them when necessary.
+If you would like to do IAM work you'll need to pass the `-i` flag.

 Optional arguments: